Master Class: Engine Swap Basics

 You’ll serve yourself well by checking off the basics on our list before you embark on your own swap so your daydream doesn’t turn into a nightmare.

 “Think through the entire equation and goals before doing anything,” Jonathan Ward urges.
 You don’t want to be elbows deep in a project before realizing nobody makes an input shaft that mates your new engine to your chosen transmission.
 Every.
 Little.
 Thing.
 Counts.
 Cover your bases thoroughly before investing money and getting your hands greasy.

-2. Find the right partners.
+2. Find the right partners for custom parts.

 “If you’re going to put a different motor in the car, you really need the support,” Dave Harriton advises.
 “We call them snowflakes, because every car’s different.”
 While kits can be great for some of the more common conversions, always be prepared for unexpected challenges to your unique car year, make or model.
 If it’s more of a one-off swap you’re aiming for, know where to turn to for specialty custom solutions from bellhousings to electronics.

 Harriton estimates AEV has done over 1,000 Hemi swaps into JKs.
 Each is fully serviceable at dealerships, and not one has come back with major mechanical problems.

 3. Consider how more horsepower changes the rest of the car.